 Written By: Vahid Moradi

-The rarest type of emerald are those that have a dark green color, with transparency throughout the entire gem.
+Of the variations of emeralds including Brazilian emeralds and trapiche emeralds, the rarest type of natural emeralds are those that have a dark green color, with transparency throughout the entire gem.
 These emeralds are typically sold at auctions due the rarity and value of them, often being mounted on rings or other jewelry after being sold.
-The largest emerald ever discovered, weighing in at about 1.9 million carats, is estimated to be worth nearly one billion dollars.
+The largest emerald crystal ever discovered, weighing in at about 1.9 million carats, is estimated to be worth nearly one billion dollars.
 Emerald jewelry can be found in different variations and is definitely one of the most valuable gemstones.

-All this being said, emeralds aren't the rarest gem out there, but they certainly are rarer than most diamonds.
+All this being said, emeralds aren't the rarest precious stone out there, but they certainly are rarer than most diamonds.
 Most emeralds are found in the countries of Brazil and Colombia in South America, as well as Zambia, with the most valuable being found in Colombia.

 Emeralds and diamonds are measured by the same system, but are evaluated differently.
-For example, emeralds evaluated on their green color, while diamonds are evaluated based on how much color they lack in most cases.
+For example, emerald stones are evaluated on their green color, while diamonds are evaluated based on how much color they lack in most cases.
 Pink, blue, and red diamonds are not evaluated on their lack of color.
 Emeralds are also graded without magnification, unlike diamonds.

 Carat weight is a determining factor in the rarity of a gem.
 The more a gem weighs, the more it goes for.
 Even so, an emerald typically costs more per carat than a white diamond, as diamonds make up more than half of the precious gem industry.